tuckerpikula/Recall/README.md

 # Recall
-Fully responsive landing page -- personal project
+Fully responsive landing page using a design from figma -- personal project